Meridional (album)

 Meridional is the fifth studio album by American metalcore band Norma Jean.
-The album was released on July 12, 2010, and is also the band's first release through Razor & Tie since leaving Solid State Records in 2009.
-After recording their two previous studio albums, The Anti Mother and Redeemer, with producer Ross Robinson, Norma Jean selected Jeremy Griffith to produce Meridional in order to expand their sound.
+The album was released on July 13, 2010, and is also the band's first release through Razor & Tie since leaving Solid State Records in 2009.
+After recording their two previous studio albums, The Anti Mother and Redeemer, with producer Ross Robinson, Norma Jean selected Jeremy SH Griffith to produce Meridional in order to expand their sound.
 It is the last album to feature guitarist Scottie Henry, bassist Jake Schultz and drummer Chris Raines.
 The first single off the album, "Leaderless and Self Enlisted," was released on May 6, 2010.

+Musical style

+Meridional has been described as a metalcore, mathcore, sludge metal, and post-hardcore album.